 Big Data Initiatives in Healthcare: Increasingly, data is becoming commonplace, but access to data and getting the analysis capability into the hands of domain researchers such as biologists, doctors or other healthcare workers, geneticists, and etc. is becoming the true bottleneck.
 In this research, Dr. Turner explored the twin topics of ease of use and semantic interchange.
 His primary outputs were a system (Visomics) that coupled data aggregation and algorithm development with a mechanism for efficient use by domain experts using tools familiar to them; and a system architecture document describing a patient-centric protocol for secure and semantically valid exchange

 Open Source Software, Medical Imaging, Surgical SImulation

 The following is a selection of recent publications in Scopus.
-Wes Turner has 1 indexed publications in the subjects of Computer Science, and Social Sciences.
+Wes Turner has 2 indexed publications in the subjects of Social Sciences, Computer Science.